 All you need to start recording a podcast is a smartphone or laptop, recording software, and a microphone (optional).

 Yes.
-You can record a podcast for free by simply using your smartphone or laptop and a tool like Garageband (Mac), Audacity (Windows, Mac), or Resound (coming soon).
+You can record a podcast for free by simply using your smartphone or laptop and a tool like Garageband (Mac), Audacity (Windows, Mac).
 If you pick a quiet room with little echo and few background noises, and speak closely to your microphone, you can actually get a pretty high-quality sound.

 But if you spend as little as $69 to buy a Samson Q2U USB mic that hooks up straight into your laptop you will sound about 10x more professional than if you record straight into your device.
 We recommend buying a USB mic if you can afford it.